-We can get all the free product in the world but it has ZERO value.
 Many companies stipulate that you cannot sell the “free” product used to “pay you” for your blog post.
-Others think it is unethical to sell the product, even if the company did not explicitly say you cannot sell the product.
+Others think it is unethical to sell the product.
 My mortgage company won’t let me pay my mortgage in paint bottles.
-I’m not saying that to be obnoxious – I am stating this as a fact.
-I can’t sell the paint bottles to get actual money.
-I have to pay tax on the value of the paint bottles – the IRS takes cash, not paint, for this payment.
-I could do a giveaway of the paint bottles but I’d have to pay for shipping.
-With cash.
-Not paint.
-Since the USPS does not accept paint as payment.
-And I have to buy things to use the paint ON so I can blog about the paint I was “paid” with to blog about.
-I could sell the project I made.
-But who would buy it after I just told them how to make it on my blog, for free?
-Geez, maybe I should QUIT!
-This sounds insane.
+I’m not saying that to be obnoxious.
+I can’t sell paint bottles to get money and have to pay tax on the value of the paint bottles.
+The IRS takes cash, not paint, for payment.
+Maybe I could do a giveaway of the paint bottles, but I’d have to pay for shipping with cash, not paint.
+I could sell the project I made, but who would buy it after I just told them how to make it, for free?

 MYTH: Bloggers and professional crafters get paid by all the companies.

 TRUTH: Bloggers and professional crafters mostly make their money through ads, affiliate links, classes, and other means.

 Few companies pay enough to make it worth a blogger’s effort.
 The few companies who do pay have high standards and few opportunities.
 If you have a million YouTube subscribers, a Facebook Page with 500,000 fans, or any other kind of large social media following, you are in a better position to negotiate for pay.
 But no one is getting rich off of being a craft blogger.
 People make a living.
 A few hit it big and make 7 figures a year.
 The majority are lucky to bring in $1000 a month to offset all the costs of being a blogger.